YaNesyTortiK/TimetableManager/README.md

 ./startup.sh
 ```
 If the program has started and you can log into the server, stop execution.
+If an error appears that it is impossible to access 0.0.0.0:80, leave it like that.
+This error will be corrected after running the script through systemd.

 11. Create a service to autostart when the system starts.
 ```